 To qualify for the § 29 credit, P's facility must be placed-in-service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
 While § 29 does not define "placed-in-service," the term has been defined for purposes of the deduction for depreciation and the investment tax credit.
 Property is "placed-in-service" in the taxable year the property is placed in a condition or state of readiness and availability for a specifically assigned function.
 Treas.
 Reg. §§ 1.167(a)-11(e)(1)(i) and 1.46-3(d)(1)(ii).
 "Placed in service" has consistently been construed as having the same meaning for purposes of the deduction for depreciation and the investment tax credit.
 See Rev. Rul.
 76-256, 1976-2 C.B.
-46. P received a favorable determination from the District Director for the State 1 District that the Facility was placed in service prior to July 1, 1998.
+46. As discussed above, the Service made a determination that the Facilities were placed in service prior to July 1, 1998.